carla-simulator/carla/Docs/plugins_carlaviz.md

 docker pull mjxu96/carlaviz:0.9.7
 docker pull mjxu96/carlaviz:0.9.8
 docker pull mjxu96/carlaviz:0.9.9
+docker pull mjxu96/carlaviz:0.9.10

 # Pull this image if working on a CARLA build from source
-docker pull carlasim/carlaviz:latest
+docker pull mjxu96/carlaviz:latest
 ```

 !!!
 Important
-    Currently in Windows there is only support for 0.9.9.
+    Currently in Windows there is only support for 0.9.9 and 0.9.10.

 CARLA up to 0.9.9 (included) is set to be single-stream.
 For later versions, multi-streaming for sensors is implemented.